blahosyl/spicy/README.md

 ## Depoyment

 The following instrcutions describe the deployment process with the tools used for this project.
-Of course, you can choose other tools/providers for the individual functions described below, e. g., a different Postgres database instead of Neon or a different development environment instead of GitPod.
+Of course, you can choose other tools/providers for the individual functions described below, e. g., a different Postgres database instead of Neon, or a different development environment instead of GitPod.
 Naturally, detailed instructions are only provided for the tools used in this project.

 ### Prerequisites